KauraniDivya/StreamIt-/Readme.md

 By following these steps, you can run your streaming application within Docker containers, leveraging the power of Docker for an isolated and scalable environment.

+A special thanks to Piyush Garg Sir, for providing the basic understanding.